A Year After a Revolution: A Syrian Trip Report

 A street scene in Aleppo.
 Note the graffiti depicting the time and date that Aleppo was liberated from government control in December of 2024, as well as the damaged buildings in the background.

-I stayed at Hotel Al-Andalus, the most beautiful accommodation I had the opportunity to visit during my month-long trip.
-Built in the latter part of the 1800’s during the French colonial era, it was miraculously spared from the war, though the receptionist later showed me a cracked tile in the lobby, where a missile had flown through the window, crashed into the ground, and failed to explode.
+I stayed at Hotel Al-Andalus, the most beautiful accommodation I had during my month-long trip.
+Built in the latter part of the 1800’s during the French colonial era, the hotel was miraculously spared from the destruction of war, although the receptionist later pointed out a cracked tile in the lobby where a missile had flown through the window, crashed into the ground, and failed to explode.

 Lobby of Hotel Al-Andalus

-Aleppo has only a few things in common with Damascus.
-They are both choked with car exhaust, everyone smokes cigarettes, and there is a general lack of local restaurants in the city center.
+Aleppo has a few things in common with Damascus: Both cities are choked with car exhaust, everyone, including street children, smokes cigarettes, and there is a general lack of local restaurants in the city center.
 However, Aleppo impressed me in so many more ways than Damascus did.
 I loved the Aleppo Citadel, a beautiful ancient fortified castle atop an unbelievably steep hill in the center of the city.
-The Souq, although half-destroyed, was even more charming than the one in Damascus, and the people were even more kind and welcoming in Aleppo than they were in Damascus, if that was even possible.
-It felt more down-to-earth.
+The Aleppo Souq, although half-destroyed, was even more charming than the one in Damascus, and the people were even more kind and welcoming in Aleppo than in the capital, if that was even possible.
+It just felt more down-to-earth.

-All of the humdrum of daily life persisted despite rows of bombed-out buildings.
-The citizens of Aleppo are slowly rebuilding their city.
+All of the humdrum of daily life persisted in this scarred city, despite entire city blocks in the downtown area being reduced to rubble.
+Since the battle for their city ended, the citizens of Aleppo have been slowly rebuilding their city.
 It was incredible to see large, multi-story buildings with all their upper floors abandoned—dusty concrete pillars holding up empty levels—while the ground floor, or sometimes a single room on a floor, was lit at night and inhabited by a shop or a resident.
+Many of these people returned to their hometown, determined to reopen shops or occupy the previous homes that they had to abandon during the years of civil war.

-During my regular evening downtime, when I would lounge in the hotel lobby and charge my phone, one of the hotel workers would sit down next to me and play the Oud — a pear-shaped string instrument similar to a lute.
+During my regular evening downtime, when I would lounge in the hotel lobby and charge my phone in the only electrical outlet that seemed to work, one of the hotel workers would sit down next to me and play the Oud — a pear-shaped string instrument similar to a lute.
 I’d watch him riff and improvise all these beautiful songs, with words he would sing off the cuff.
+We shared some laughs together.
 I wish I could have understood what he was saying.
 He made good company.

 The Aleppo Citadel as seen from street level.
 The castle was heavily damaged during the Battle of Aleppo (2012-2016).

-One evening, as I sat in front of the Citadel, I was approached by a young Syrian girl wearing a red vest.
+On one of my last evenings in Aleppo, as I sat on the wall in front of the Citadel, I was approached by a young Syrian girl wearing a red vest.
 I replied with my usual Asif, Inglezi—sorry, English.
-She laughed, handed me a small piece of paper, and continued on her way.
-The paper was in Arabic, and I couldn’t read it; the only things I could make out were a few heart-shaped drawings.
+She laughed, handed me a flier, and continued on her way.
+The flier was in Arabic, and I couldn’t read it; the only things I could make out were a few heart-shaped illustrations and unknown Arabic words.

 Not far from where I was sitting, I noticed more young people in red vests approaching passersby, and a small gathering of locals near the Citadel’s main gate, where the red vests mingled with the crowd.
-It turned out to be a community blood drive.
-Nearby, men sold coffee, children played, and young mothers sat with strollers at their sides.
+Upon inspecting the scene myself, I found a bustling community blood drive, where everyone seemed to be gathered to support the effort.
+In front of the gate, men sold coffee, children ran circles around their families, and young mothers sat with strollers at their sides, pushing them back and forth.

-In front of the Citadel, it could have been anywhere in the world.
-It even reminded me of my hometown.
-It’s not hard to see that everyone, everywhere, strives for the same things — happiness and the chance to grow up in peace.
+That evening in front of the Citadel, I observed a scene that could have occurred anywhere in the world.
+It even reminded me of my hometown in South Texas.
+I realized that it’s not hard to see that everyone, everywhere, strives for the same things — happiness and the chance to grow up in peace.

 Children near the Aleppo Citadel.